totalpave/chromium-crosswalk/docs/documentation_best_practices.md

 Do not write your own guide to a common technology or process.
 Link to it instead.
-If the guide doesn't exist or it's badly out of date, submit your updates to the appriopriate docs/ directory or create a package-level README.md. **Take ownership and don't be shy**: Other teams will usually welcome your contributions.
+If the guide doesn't exist or it's badly out of date, submit your updates to the appropriate docs/ directory or create a package-level README.md. **Take ownership and don't be shy**: Other teams will usually welcome your contributions.